university-of-york/research-it-documentation/docs/source/getting_started/data_management_and_user_quota.rst

 ..
 FIXME: add size, and file duration

-Additionally you also have access to two more folders, ``localscratch`` and ``localtmp`` which points to some storage space on the current node you are logged into, on fast SSD drives.
+Additionally you also have access to two more folders, ``localscratch`` and ``localtmp`` which point to storage space on the *current node* which you are logged into, on fast SSD drives.
 You can access these directories at:

 .. code-block:: console